 As often as possible, doctors try to treat Lordosis using non-surgical techniques.
 Modalities like physical therapy can help strengthen the muscles that support the spine and may improve range of motion to some degree.
 However, when the curvature of the spine has reached a certain degree, surgical correction is deemed the most effective approach.

 If Physical Therapy is the Best Option, How Long Will I Likely Need PT?

-The length of time that you may need physical therapy to improve the effects of Lordosis will depend on the severity of your condition and other factors.
-Physical therapy can achieve remarkable results in three to six months.
+The length of time that you may need physical therapy to improve the effects of lordosis will depend on the severity of your condition and other factors.
+Physical therapy can achieve remarkable results in 3 to 6 months.
 To promote efficient rehabilitation, it is imperative that you follow your physical therapist's instructions for performing exercises both during your sessions and in between them.
-Your therapist will demonstrate proper exercises for you, teach you how to perform them, evaluate your performance of them, and then recommend the frequency and intensity with which your physical therapy should be performed at home.
 Physical therapy does not cure lordosis but it can help manage pain and other symptoms.

 What Happens if I Don't Receive Lordosis Treatment Soon Enough?

 Some people with lordosis do not require treatment.
 If, when you bend forward, your spinal curvature does not straighten, your symptoms may worsen without proper care.
-Your doctor can perform a thorough consultation and examination of your back to determine if clinical intervention or management is necessary.
+Your physician can perform a thorough examination of your back to determine if clinical intervention or management is necessary.
 Depending on the severity of lordosis, internal organs may be affected.